 reta awards 2020 – Our Winners

-On 17 February 2020 the reta awards were presented for the 13th time.
-Twelve outstanding retail technology solutions were honoured in four different categories during a festive ceremony at the Seifenfabrik Dr. Thompson’s in Dusseldorf.
+The reta awards were presented for the 13th time on 17 February 2020.
+Twelve outstanding retail technology solutions were recognised in four different categories during a festive ceremony at Seifenfabrik Dr. Thompson’s in Dusseldorf.

 Best Customer Experience